Dynamical phase transitions in the two-dimensional transverse-field Ising model: Results and discussion

-The overall picture drawn from the results of Figs.~\ref{fig:ADP} and~\ref{fig:RDP} strongly suggests, therefore, that the anomalous (regular) phase coincides with a ferromagnetic (paramagnetic) long-time steady state.
+The overall picture drawn from the results of Figs.~\ref{fig:ADP} and~\ref{fig:RDP} suggests, therefore, that the anomalous (regular) phase coincides with a ferromagnetic (paramagnetic) long-time steady state, but due to the short evolution times we access in MPS, this cannot be fully ascertained.
 This is again in remarkable agreement with the cases of the fully connected \cite{Homrighausen2017,Lang2017} and 1D long-range quantum Ising model \cite{Halimeh2017}.
+It is worth noting here that Refs.~\cite{Heyl2018,DeNicola2018} do not report any anomalous cusps for small quenches within the ordered phase, and we attribute this to the small system sizes they use in their TFIM numerical implementation.
+Indeed, a large system size is essential to observe anomalous criticality, because the latter is connected to the energetic dominance of local spin flips, while at large system sizes domain walls are energetically unfavorable.

 We now consider quenches starting in the fully disordered ($h_\text{i}\to\infty$) ground state of TFIM, and quench to various values of $h_\text{f}$.
 The dynamical critical point in this case is $h_\text{c}^\text{e}$ as in the case of TFIC \cite{Heyl2013}, and is defined based on DPT-II only, since the order parameter is always identically zero.
 We see two main cases displayed in Fig.~\ref{fig:X}.
 For quenches within the disordered phase, the return rate shows no cusps, while for quenches to the ordered phase, the return rate displays cusps that are not evenly spaced in time.
 This is similar to the case of TFIC, except in the latter the cusps always appear at evenly spaced times that are multiples of an analytically determined critical time; cf.~Appendx~\ref{sec:JW}.
 This is qualitatively identical to what is observed for the same quench in the 1D quantum Ising model with exponentially decaying interactions when domain walls are bound in the spectrum of the quench Hamiltonian, which gives rise to a coexistence region in $r(t)$ \cite{Halimeh2018}.